Skip to content

 > What can you do?

-I can help you with tasks using the tools available from your installed apps.
+I can help you with tasks using any tools from your installed apps, plus built-in

-bundle.
-I can also discover and install new apps from the mpak registry.
+I can also search the mpak registry and install new apps for you.

 What would you like to work on?